-A. SUMMARY OF CHANGES FOR 2023
+A. SUMMARY OF CHANGES FOR 2024

-- 1. Information about the National Weather Service's DSS Packet for Fire Weather Watch Coordination and Issuance test for 2023 was added on pages 23 to 25. - 2.
+- 1. Information about the National Weather Service's Fire Weather Watch Coordination Email Template test for 2024 was updated on pages 23 and 24. - 2.
+Hotspot Notification policy was added (see Appendix C). - 3.
 Website links and contact information were updated throughout this document.